FAQ

 Bright colors.
 Each banknote has a dominant color.

-What will be the currency symbol of the Caribbean guilder?
+What is the currency symbol of the Caribbean guilder?

-The currency symbol for the Caribbean guilder will be Cg.
-With the Netherlands-Antillean guilder, we use NAf as the currency-symbol.
+The currency symbol for the Caribbean guilder is Cg.
+With the Netherlands-Antillean guilder, NAf was used as the currency symbol.

 However, the official currency code in the payment system will be XCG.
-Reason for this is that the official ISO currency-code of more than one country (which is the case of the Countries of Curaçao and Sint Maarten) always starts with a 'X'.
+Reason for this is that the official ISO currency code of more than one country (which is the case of the Countries of Curaçao and Sint Maarten) always starts with an 'X'.
 The official currency code for the Netherlands-Antillean guilder is ANG.

-What will the new Caribbean guilder banknotes be made of?
+What are the new Caribbean guilder banknotes made of?

-The banknotes, like the Netherlands Antilles banknotes, will be made of cotton.
-However, this will be of better and more durable quality.
+The banknotes, like the Netherlands Antilles banknotes, are made of cotton.
+However, the new banknotes are of better and more durable quality.
 As a result, the Caribbean guilder banknotes will last longer, and fewer banknotes will need to be produced.
 With less production and fewer banknotes destroyed, sustainable banknotes will contribute to a cleaner environment.

 Why the name "Caribbean" guilder?